aradpls/Deep-learning-CNN-for-detecting-pneumonia-in-chest-X-ray-Image-Processing-project/README.md

 4.images after processing ->

-5. Guide to running the code in this read me ->
+5.Guide to running the code in this read me